rahuljoshi1814/GenerativeAI-Product-Placement/README.md

-# 🛒 Generative AI Product Placement Tool
+# Generative AI Product Placement Tool
-### **A Generative AI tool that places e-commerce product images into realistic backgrounds using SAM and OpenCV.**
+### A Generative AI tool that places e-commerce product images into realistic backgrounds using SAM and OpenCV.

 This AI-powered tool takes standalone **product images** and seamlessly places them into **lifestyle backgrounds**, making them look like they naturally belong in the scene.

 ## 📌 Features